artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## Size on disk

-Taking a look at the file dialog box for our Nukescripts, an item to note is the filesize on disk of the Stamp scripts compared to the non-Stamp scripts.
+Taking a look at the file dialog box for our Nukescripts, an item to note is the size on disk of the Stamp scripts compared to the non-Stamp scripts.

 ![Screenshot of LaProfiler File Open Dialog](/wiki/assets/Screenshot_LaProfiler_FileDialog.png)